 Certified Diabetes Prevention Programs, as outlined in the previous section, may be considered one well-researched weight loss intervention, as the programs include a weight loss goal of 7%.

 Many patients inquire about the role of gluten in psoriasis.
-This may be due to the fact that several case reports have documented major improvement in psoriasis symptoms with a gluten-free diet (GFD) in patients with both psoriasis and celiac disease.
+This may be due to the fact that several case reports have documented major improvement in psoriasis symptoms with a gluten-free diet (GFD) in patients with both psoriasis, gluten sensitivity and celiac disease.
 (Addolorato 2003) However, it is important to educate patients on the fact that only some patients may benefit from such an approach.

 Psoriasis is associated with a higher risk of celiac disease.
 Although estimates vary, one large study demonstrated a 2.2-fold higher risk of celiac disease when compared to matched controls.
 (Wu 2012) In patients with gastrointestinal symptoms or a family history of celiac disease, referral and further evaluation by gastroenterology is warranted.